SherG/cool-iron/blog/jamstack.md

 If you're serious about Drupal performance, <a href="https://www.acquia.com/">go with Acquia</a>.
 More importantly, consult with them on the best way to get optimal speed with your Drupal site.
 They're experts.
 I tapped their expertise back when I was managing the Drupal site I mentioned earlier.
 And I was amazed by the speed and performance results.

-To learn more about how hosting works generally, browse <a href="https://www.whoishostingthis.com/hosting-reviews/">review sites</a>.
-Then talk to developers or agencies who manage WordPress sites that are scoring at 97-100/100 on <a href="https://developers.google.com/speed/pagespeed/insights/">Google Page Speed Insights</a>.
+Talk to developers or agencies who manage WordPress sites that are scoring at 97-100/100 on <a href="https://developers.google.com/speed/pagespeed/insights/">Google Page Speed Insights</a>.
 Skip the agencies producing anything below exceptional Google Page Insight scores.

 <em>Note: If you're new to Google Page Speed Insights, realize that there is some natural fluctuation in scores: you may click their "Analyze" button 3 times in a row and get slightly different scores.
 Also realize that you should click it several times if you see a low score, because ocassionally there's a "hiccup" in their stats and an ultra-fast site will temporarily display a mediocre score.</em>